 - turn your camera on and log in on time for every synchronous, live Zoom class meeting. - You must stay in front of your computer, on camera, paying full attention and actively participating.
 Just because we're on Zoom, does not mean you can just come and go as you please.
 You should have every bit as much respect for the Zoom "classroom" as the physical one.
-Use the bathroom before or after class, etc.
+Use the bathroom before or after class, don't be in a car running errands during class, etc.